Derrimut

 Derrimut features high concentrations of family households, with a higher-than-average median household size

-Family households constitute 88.3% of all households, including 59.8% couples with children, 14.5% couples without children, and 13.1% single parent families.
-Non-family households account for the remaining 11.7%, with lone person households at 9.1% and group households comprising 2.4%.
-The median household size is 3.6 people, which is larger than the Greater Melbourne average of 2.6.
+Family households comprise 88.3% of all households, including 59.8% couples with children, 14.5% couples without children, and 13.1% single parent families.
+Non-family households account for the remaining 11.7%, with lone person households at 9.1% and group households comprising 2.4% of the total.
+The median household size is 3.6 people, larger than the Greater Melbourne average of 2.6.

 Frequently Asked Questions - Households